A Polo handicap is a passport to the world.

-Growing up, I was never attracted to horses, I just thought they were beautiful from afar and honestly I was a little scared of them.
-When I fell in love with polo, it wasn’t just the fabulous atmosphere of polo events, which I became infatuated with, I also felt a new appreciation for these most noble animals and slowly I began to be more and more interested in them as my love for the sport grew.
+Growing up, I was never attracted to horses, I just thought they were beautiful from afar and honestly was a little scared of them.
+When I fell in love with Polo, it wasn’t just the fabulous atmosphere of Polo events which I became infatuated with, I also felt a new appreciation for these noblest animals.
+Slowly, I began to be more and more interested in them as my love for the sport grew.
 I finally decided to give it a try and get on a horse.
-Living in Bahrain makes it challenging for me to learn polo, as there are no polo schools on the island, so I found a show jumping school and booked a riding lesson.
+Living in Bahrain makes it challenging for me to learn Polo, as there are no Polo schools on the island.
+So I found a showjumping school and booked a riding lesson.

-One of my main challenges is the fact that I am a bit of a perfectionist and if I don’t excel from the beginning I feel disappointed in myself.
-I know it’s silly, I mean only Argentinians are great at polo from birth, right?
-On the other hand I am also extremely determined, so when I make up my mind that I will do something, I will do it.
-I had made up my mind about learning to play polo, so I will (eventually) play polo!
+One of my main challenges is the fact that I am a bit of a perfectionist and if I don’t excel from the beginning, I feel disappointed in myself.
+I know it’s silly.
+I mean, only Argentinians are great at polo from birth, right?

-I spent hours on the Internet researching everything about learning to ride and learning to play polo, but as much as I love learning things from the many teachers on ‘YouTube’, some things you need to practice in real life.
+I spent hours on the internet researching everything about learning to ride and learning to play polo.
+But as much as I love learning things from the many teachers on YouTube, there are some things you need to practice in real life.

-Whenever I start thinking about what I have to do I mess it up, but when my instincts take over everything works just fine.
-When it does it’s the most amazing feeling.
+Whenever I start thinking about what I have to do, I mess it up.
+But when my instincts take over, everything works just fine.
+When it does, it’s the most amazing feeling.
 So that was my first lesson.
-My advice to anyone else thinking about starting to learn polo: don’t think about it, just do it, Nike got that one right.
+My advice to anyone else thinking about starting to learn Polo is don’t think about it, just do it.
+Nike got that one right.

-Learning to play polo is turning out to be one of my greatest adventures but there is still a long way to go.
-I will be sharing the details of my journey, along with tips I have gathered along the way about learning to play polo, in the next chapters of this series.
-Meanwhile, more stories about my travels around the world for polo can be found on
+Learning to play Polo turned out to be one of my greatest adventures, but there is still a long way to go.
+I will be sharing the details of my journey, along with tips I have gathered along the way.